Magnificat Meal Movement: Beliefs

 The Magnificat Meal Movement International seeks to maintain the "original light teachings established by Yashua Jesus."
-The CCA and the MMMI recognize the 1st-century church teachings established by the Marys and Joseph of Arimathea and the original teachings of Celtic followers of the "way" in the Celtic realm of Britain in the first century.
+The CCA and the MMMI recognise the 1st-century church teachings established by the Marys and Joseph of Arimathea and the original teachings of Celtic followers of the "way" in the Celtic realm of Britain in the first century.

 The CCA and the MMMI have a Levitical priesthood and the global church-basilica is made up of churches throughout the world.
 Adherents believe that salvation is through unity with the 'living one' by being united with the identity of Yashua Jesus.
 The CCA and the MMMI do not believe in the "End Times" or Millennial-type teachings, but advocate that we are living already in a "New Galactic Era".

-The most publicized home-basilica-church and teaching center for the CCA and its offshoot, the MMMI, is based in Helidon, a small town about 130 km west of Brisbane in the Lockyer Valley just east of Toowoomba in Queensland, Australia.
+The most publicized home-basilica-church and teaching centre for the CCA and its offshoot, the MMMI, is based in Helidon, a small town about 130 km west of Brisbane in the Lockyer Valley just east of Toowoomba in Queensland, Australia.

 Both the CCA and the MMMI emphasise Marian-style study and application of the Gospel of Mary.
 Mary is honored as an example of co-operation of the creature with the Divine.
 All adherents are encouraged to live a similar lifestyle of divine co-operation as they feel and study such writings as the Gospel of Mary.